Shreyas0812/ds-opt-py/README.md

 If you only need the clustering method, please follow the instruction here for phys_gmm_python package: https://github.com/penn-figueroa-lab/phys_gmm_python

+For any questions concerning the usage please contact: HuiTakami@gmail.com.
+If you are one of the Lab Slack members, please dm me through Slack.

 # main function (open main.py file)
 To use this code,  you should change this variable to your current package directory:
   ```